-CBMWD developed the Non-Reclaimable Wastewater System.
-It would provide treatment and disposal of industrial waste of non-reclaimable; salt-laden, industrial strength wastewater to Los Angeles and Orange county for treatment and discharge.
+CBMWD develops the Non-Reclaimable Wastewater System.
+It provides treatment and disposal of industrial waste of non-reclaimable; salt-laden, industrial strength wastewater to Los Angeles and Orange counties for treatment and discharge.

-Regional Water Recycling Plant 1 (RP-1) was upgraded to treat a tertiary level.
-A pipe was installed from Ontario near the 60 freeway to Prado Basin, keeping high-level quality water and discharge in the Santa Ana River.
-This pipeline became the first recycled water backbone for the Agency.
+Regional Water Recycling Plant 1 (RP-1) is upgraded to treat at a tertiary level.
+A pipe is installed from Ontario near the 60 freeway to Prado Basin, keeping high-level quality water and discharge in the Santa Ana River.
+This pipeline becomes the first recycled water backbone for the Agency.

 CBMWD Water supply shifts from Colorado River to the State Water Project.
-The East Branch serves the chino Basin through the Rialto Pipeline.
+The East Branch serves the Chino Basin through the Rialto Pipeline.
 It arrived just in time for an extreme drought.

-Senator Ruben S. Ayala's Senate Bill 222 (SB 222) authorized an assessment levy for \$2 per AF of water per year for a period of three years to raise money to fund studies and start negotiations to implement a much-needed water management program.
-SB 222 became part of the Municipal Water District Law in Section 72140 of the California Water code.
-It was signed into Law by Gov Ronald Reagan and filed with the Secretary of State on June 28, 1975.
+Senator Ruben S. Ayala's Senate Bill 222 (SB 222) authorizes an assessment levy for \$2 per AF of water per year for a period of three years to raise money to fund studies and start negotiations to implement a much-needed water management program.
+SB 222 becomes part of the Municipal Water District Law in Section 72140 of the California Water Code.
+It was signed into law by Gov. Ronald Reagan and filed with the Secretary of State on June 28, 1975.